Ice hockey player identification via transformers and weakly supervised learning: Methodology

 \subsection{Training through approximate labels}

 The tracklets present in the training set can contain hundreds of frames such that the jersey number is only visible in a small subset of frames.
 Previous approaches in the literature \cite{CHAN2021113891,vats2021player} sample a fixed number of frames randomly from a tracklet without any information of where the jersey number is actually visible.
 Therefore certain sampled tracklets with a non-null jersey number class may not have a jersey number visible.
 A toy example depicting such a scenario is shown in Fig. \ref{fig:sampling_issue}.
 This leads to inconsistent training signals which results in slow/unstable training as we demonstrate in experiments.
-In order to address this issue, we create frame-level labels indicating where the jersey number is visible in a tracklet.
-To generate the aforementioned labels, we let $\mathcal{M}$ be a model trained to predict a jersey number in a static images and let $\mathbf{T} = \{I_k: I_k \in \mathbb{R}^{300\times300\times3}\}_{k=1}^{n}$ be a training tracklet consisting of $n$ images $I_k$.
+To address this issue, we create frame-level labels indicating the frames in the tracklet where the jersey number is visible.
+To generate these frame level labels, let $\mathcal{M}$ be a model trained to predict a jersey number in static images and let $\mathbf{T} = \{I_k: I_k \in \mathbb{R}^{300\times300\times3}\}_{k=1}^{n}$ be a training tracklet consisting of $n$ images $I_k$.
 The model $\mathcal{M}$ is run on every image $I_k$ to obtain the probability $p_k$ of whether a jersey number is visible in the image $I_k$.
 This gives $n$ probability scores $\{ p_k \in [0,1] \}_{k=1}^{n}$.
 The $n$ probability scores are thresholded with a binary threshold $\phi$ to obtain $n$ binary values $\mathbf{B}= \{ b_k \in \{0,1\} \}_{k=1}^{n}$.
 The value of $b_k$ denotes the presence of jersey number in a tracklet frame.